-If you have a disability that may be affected by the presence of animals, please contact the Non-Academic Accessibility Accommodations Coordinator.
+If you have a disability that may be affected by the presence of animals, please contact the Assistant Director of Disability Services in the Academic Resource Center.
 Marietta College is committed to ensuring the needs of all people with disabilities are met and will determine how to resolve any conflicts or problems as quickly as possible.